xandratxan/physical-magnitude/docs/source/api.rst

 API Reference
 =============

-This part of the documentation covers all the public interfaces of ``magnitudes``.
+This part of the documentation covers all the public interfaces of ``physical-magnitude``.

 magnitude.magnitude
 -------------------